LeeDrew86/AWS-Projects/CI-CD Project/README.md

 ### Expanding Automation with AppSpec Lifecycle Hooks

 Exploring automation within CI/CD processes, lifecycle hooks were integrated into `appspec.yml`.
-A script, `empty_dir.sh`, was created to remove files from the root directory prior to uploading files through the pipeline, revealing the potential for customization and automation.
+A script, `empty_dir.sh`, was created to remove files from the root directory prior to uploading files through the pipeline, revealing the potential for customisation and automation.

 ![Lifecycle-Hooks-CodeDeploy](https://github.com/LeeDrew86/AWS-Projects/blob/main/CI-CD%20Project/bash.png)